 Stir vinegar, water, salt and sugar in pan until the salt and sugar dissolves.
 Wash and cut cucumbers into strips.
 You might also want to peel any brown spots if your cucumbers have sat a few days.
 If desired, you can cut up other veggies to pickle.

-Score a "plus" sign into the tip of each hot yellow pepper.
+Score a "plus" sign into the tip of each yellow chili pepper.
 You will use two peppers per jar.

-Arrange the cucumbers (and/or other veggies) into quart jars, along with two, hot yellow peppers.
+Arrange the cucumbers (and/or other veggies) into quart jars, along with two, hot yellow chili peppers.
 Pour the vinegar solution in each jar until a ½ inch from top.
 Add a teaspoon of pickling spice and 1 minced clove of garlic to each jar.
-Place a lid on the jar.
+Allow the jars to cool down a bit (approximately 1-1 ½ hours) first.

-Since the jars of pickles are not shelf stable unless you have properly canned them with a pressure cooker, you will need to store them in the refrigerator.
+Since the jars of pickles are not shelf stable unless you have properly canned them with a hot water bath or steam, you will need to store them in the refrigerator.
 They should be consumed within 3-4 weeks.
+If you are processing them, you will want to use a brand new lid and follow instructions here.

 (Some home pickle recipes say they last for 2 months.
 Just keep an eye and nose on them!
 And remember that commercially canned pickles have a longer storage life...although they can't compare in taste!)